magnusviri/tea-notes/wiki/basics.md

 	TEA_PREFIX=/opt/tea sh <(curl https://tea.xyz)

-## Basic Tea usage
+## Basic Tea Usage

 Tea is not like other package managers.

-Basic idea.
+It's more like an environment manager.

+In it's most basic form, Tea will install a package if needed and run a command or open a REPL with the package in the PATH.

+	tea +pkg

+To avoid the REPL, specify a command (and optional args).

-	tea +pkg command args
+	tea +pkg command [args]

-Execute wget:
+Example, execute wget.

 	tea +gnu.org/wget wget http://example.com

-Run some Python
+Example, run some Python.

 	echo 'print("hi")' | tea +python.org python

-Run a Python script.
-Here is a file named "script.py":
+Example, run a Python script.
+Here is a file named "script.py".

 ```
 #!/usr/bin/env python